Shrii939/Git_Workshop/README.md

 The main commands for navigation are:
 *
-cd - Change directory \n
+cd - Change directory
-ls - List files and directories \n pwd - Print working directory \n cd .. - Go up one directory \n
+ls - List files and directories pwd - Print working directory cd .. - Go up one directory
-.  - Current directory \n
+.  - Current directory
-cd folder - Go into folder from current directory\n
+cd folder - Go into folder from current directory
 *
 ## DO THE MODIFICATIONS